 There are many gaps in the information I have, which I hope, visitors to these pages may be able to help fill in.

-For the internet to be a successful knowledge revolution, people need to share knowledge, however small (like these pages), without the need for commercial gain.
+For the internet to be a successful knowledge revolution, people need to share knowledge, however small (like these pages).

 Join the global library and make your own positive contribution to the internet.